 This document comes in two versions, which match the two versions of a student transcript that were described in the first section.
 The two versions are How to Read a Student Transcript and How to Read a Student Permanent Record.
 You can print the version that matches the title at the top of your transcript.

-How do I change my records to reflect my legal name or gender?
+How do I change my records to reflect my name and/or gender?

 If you are attending an NYC public school, your school can change the name and gender stated on your records.
 If you left school or graduated from an NYC public school, contact the last DOE school you attended.
 You can change your name and/or gender on your records without legal documentation.
 Ask your school about requesting changes to your records.

 Where can I find more information?